tislais/zilch/README.md

 ## Description

 Zilch is a browser game built in a 5 day sprint using pure Vanilla JavaScript, HTML, and CSS.
-The user has the ability to play the two players to a goal set by the users.
 Two players take turns making calculated risks based on random rolls of the dice to be the first player to the set goal.

 _View via [GitHub Pages](https://tislais.github.io/zilch/)._